LashawnFofung/Superstore-Sales-Performance/README.md

 - <b>Review the analysis scripts:</b> Examine the Python notebooks or scripts for data processing and analytical methodologies.

-- <b>Open Tableau Workbooks:</b> Access the .twb or .twbx files to view the interactive dashboards and the "Superstore Sales Performance Story."
+- <b>Open Tableau Workbook:</b> Access the `superstore_sales_performance.twbx` files to view the interactive dashboards and the "Superstore Sales Performance Story."

-- <b>Read the full report:</b> Refer to the final Superstore Sales Performance Case Study.pdf for detailed insights and recommendations.
+- <b>Read the full report:</b> Refer to the `Superstore Sales Performance Case Study.pdf` for detailed insights and recommendations.

 This project serves as a practical example of how data-driven analysis can inform strategic business decisions to enhance profitability and operational efficiency.